 For assistance with West Virginia Reports, registration, collection of taxes, and general information please contact the West Virginia State Tax Department, Taxpayer Services Division at (304) 558-3333 or toll-free 1-800-WVA-TAXS (1-800-982-8297)

 West Virginia Accelerated Payment required: The accelerated withholding payment is due by June 23 for taxpayers whose average monthly payment of withholding tax for the previous calendar year (or portion of a year if not in business for the entire year) is $100,000.
 The accelerated payment is the tax attributed to the first 15 days of June.
-The amount of the accelerated payment may be the actual amount due or ½ of the May payment.
+The amount of the accelerated payment may be the actual amount due or ½ of the May liability.
 The remainder of the June liability is due by July 15th.

 How to Register